malctaylor15/Wine_Quality/README.md

 Next we examine the trace -- the samples from the posterior distributions and get a better idea of the
 distributions for the coefficients of the Bayesian regression.
 Again the results converge to the estimates found in the regular logistic regression.

+More information about the Bayesian project can be found [here](https://github.com/malctaylor15/Wine_Quality/blob/master/Bayesian%20Start.ipynb)